awslabs/aws-deployment-framework/docs/admin-guide.md

     keep-default-scp: enabled # Optional
   scm: # Source Control Management
     auto-create-repositories: enabled # Optional
+    default-scm-branch: master        # Optional
 ```

-In the above example we have four main properties in `roles`, `regions` and `config`.
+In the above example the properties are categorized into `roles`, `regions`,
+and `config`.
+These are discussed in the similarly named sections below.

-#### Roles
+### Roles

-Currently, the only role type specification that the *adfconfig.yml* file requires is the role **name** you wish to use for cross account access.
+Currently, the only role type specification that the `adfconfig.yml` file requires is the role **name** you wish to use for cross-account access.
 The AWS Deployment Framework requires an role that will be used to initiate bootstrapping and allow the [Master Account](#master-account) access to assume access in target accounts to facilitate bootstrapping and updating processes.

-When you create new accounts in your AWS Organization they will all need to be instantiated with a role of this same name.
+When you create new accounts in your AWS Organization they will all need to be instantiated with a role with the same name.
 When creating a new account, by default, the role you choose as the [Organization Access role](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html) comes with Administrator Privileges in IAM.

-#### Regions
+### Regions

 The Regions specification plays an important role in how ADF is laid out.
 You should choose a single `deployment-account` region that you would consider your primary region of choice.
+For any pipeline that did not configure a region to target specifically, it will default to the primary region only.
+This region is also used as the region where the deployment pipelines will be located.

+If you want to deploy to other regions next to the primary region, you should also define these as `target` regions.
-You should also define target regions you would like to apply baselines to *and* have as deployment targets for your pipelines.
-If you decide to add more regions later that is also fine.
-If you add a new region to this list and push the *aws-deployment-framework-bootstrap* repository to the master account it will apply the bootstrapping process to all of your existing accounts for the new region added.
-You can **not** have AWS CodePipeline deployment pipelines deploy into regions that are not part of this list of bootstrapped regions.
-In the above example we want our main region to be the `eu-central-1` region, this region, along with `eu-west-1` will now be able to have resources bootstrapped and deployed into via AWS CodePipeline.
+These target regions will get the baselines applied to *and* can function as deployment targets for your pipelines.
+If you decide to add more regions later that is also possible.

+You can add a new region to this list and push the *aws-deployment-framework-bootstrap* repository to the master account it will apply the bootstrapping process to all of your existing accounts for the new region added.

+**Please note:** You can **not** have AWS CodePipeline deployment pipelines deploy into regions that are not part of this list of bootstrapped regions.
+In the above example we want our main region to be the `eu-central-1` region, this region, along with `eu-west-1` will be able to have resources bootstrapped and deployed into via AWS CodePipeline.

-#### Config
+### Config

 Config has five components in `main-notification-endpoint`, `scp`, `scm`, `moves` and `protected`.